 Next Stop?
 Fitness Town!

 Working out, staying fit, and eating right can have a tremendous effect on your mental and physical well-being.
-These are also areas where your smartphone can help you get started with automated health tracking and get positive and healthy reminders to take a break.
+These are also areas where your smartphone can help you get started with automated health tracking, get positive and healthy reminders to take a break, and manage your mental health with positivity.
 Once you start seeing your behaviors in the form of data, it becomes much easier to instill change.